GLOBAL MARKETS-Stocks advance, U.S. dollar retreats as China drops quarantine rule

 China will stop requiring inbound travellers to go into quarantine starting from Jan.
 8, the National Health Commission said on Monday.
 It will also downgrade the seriousness of COVID-19 as it has become less virulent and will gradually evolve into a common respiratory infection.

-By Tuesday morning in Hong Kong, MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.5%.
-China's bluechip gained 0.6% and Japan's Nikkei stock index rose 0.43%.
+By Tuesday early afternoon in Hong Kong, MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.5%.
+China's bluechip added 1.1%.

+Japan's Nikkei share average was up 0.3% by lunchtime, having given up some early gains that had taken the index to its highest in a week, helped by retailers' hopes for a return of big-spending Chinese tourists, as Takashimaya boosted its profit outlook.

 Markets in some regions including Hong Kong and Australia remain shut on Tuesday.